Covid 19 coronavirus: Body of man found two days after he went missing

 Also known as John and Doublep, Kim has been described by friends as a devout Christian.

-"Juyeong was a vibrant soul and brought smiles to everyone around him," said a friend Prony Rodngam.
+"Juyeong was a vibrant soul and brought smiles to everyone around him," said a friend Prony Sykes.

 "He will be missed greatly by all of us."